-Radiation therapy uses carefully targeted beams of high-energy radiation to destroy cancer cells.
-As part of our research in this area, we are often the first program in Orange County and surrounding communities offering new treatment technologies.
-These technologies are making radiation therapy safer, faster and more precise.
-Read more about radiation therapy ›
+Radiation therapy involves the use of carefully targeted beams of high-energy radiation to destroy cancer cells.
+As part of our research in this area, we are often the first program in Orange County and surrounding communities offering the latest treatment technologies.
+These advances are making radiation therapy safer, faster and more precise.
+Learn more about radiation therapy ›

 - Improving the safety of radiation therapy for patients and the specialists who deliver them (radiation therapists)

 - Reducing the side effects of radiation exposure in normal cells

 - Using special brain cells (neural stem cells) to improve memory and thinking after radiation and chemotherapy

 Our world-renowned neuro-oncology experts are consistently exploring new ways to fight brain tumors.
 In addition to participating in large, multicenter trials, we also lead smaller trials for new treatments, some of which are only available through our brain tumor program.
 Learn more about our neuro-oncology efforts ›

 - Personalized brain tumor vaccines.
 Learn more about immunotherapy (brain tumor vaccine) ›

 - New medications and special treatments for tumors that come back, such as glioblastomas

 - Expanding options available to patients who cannot have or do not respond to standard neuro-oncology medications